 It’s also worth mentioning here that a Wide aperture lens combined with OIS (optical image stabilization) is a dependable recipe for excellent low-light performance.
 Also, a wider aperture lens is what gives Samsung Galaxy S7 Edge an advantage over iPhone 6s (F1.7 vs F2.2) in low and indoor lighting.

-Another emerging camera trend is dual cameras.
-Now, there are several implementations of a dual camera setup and all aren’t equal.
-The best smartphone cameras still rely on a single sensor, but having two of them is an effective way to combat smartphone photography constraints, especially for budget phones.
-Here are a few dual camera implementations that you should know about.
+Another emerging camera trend is multiple camera sensors at the back of the phone.
+Now, there are several implementations of a multi-camera setup and all aren’t equal.
+The best smartphone cameras still rely on a single sensor, but having more than one of them is an effective way to combat smartphone photography constraints, especially for budget phones.
+Here are a few dual-camera implementations that you should know about.

 Telephoto Lens – This is the way iPhone 7 Plus does it.
 The second sensor has a Telephoto lens with higher focal length and can be used for 2X optical zoom.
 Which is to say, this type of implementation helps you zoom in on the subjects without loss of details (unlike digital zoom).

 Wide-angle lens – This is the way LG implements it.
-The second sensor has a wide angle lens and can be used to fit in more in a single frame.
+The second sensor has a wide-angle lens and can be used to fit in more in a single frame.
 LG says that most of its users prefer to keep the wide-angle mode on at all times.
-The images thus clicked, however, have some distortions around the edges due to the use of fisheye lens.
+The images thus clicked, however, have some distortions around the edges due to the use of a fisheye lens.

-RGB + Monochrome – Another popular dual camera implementation is a combination of same size color and monochrome sensor.
+RGB + Monochrome – Another popular dual-camera implementation is a combination of same size color and a monochrome sensor.
 The monochrome sensor, due to the absence of Bayer’s filter on top, can gather 3x more light.
 This helps in improving image details.
 Besides, the monochrome sensor can be used alone to shoot true monochrome images.

 Basic Bokeh – All of the above implementations can also be used to add bokeh effect or background blur in images.
 This is done by sensing the depth of field.
 Using two cameras, your phone can detect what object lies in the foreground and what lies in the background, and then can selectively blur either.
-Basic dual camera phones can add Bokeh effect only.
+Basic dual-camera phones can add a Bokeh effect only.

 Focus speed is another important parameter and fast focus speed is important if you don’t want to miss capturing important moments.
 Here are some common terms that you should know: